canonical/cloud-init/doc/rtd/reference/network-config-format-v2.rst

   # fixed MAC address
   match:
-    macaddress: 11:22:33:aa:bb:ff
+    macaddress: "11:22:33:aa:bb:ff"

 .. note::
-   MAC addresses must be strings.
-As MAC addresses consist only of the digits 0-9 (i.e., no hex a-f), they can be interpreted as a base 60 integer per the `YAML 1.1 spec`_, so it is best practice to "quote" all MAC addresses to ensure they are parsed as strings regardless of value.
+   It is best practice to "quote" all MAC addresses, since an unquoted MAC address might be incorrectly interpreted as an integer in `YAML`_.

 ``driver: <(scalar)>``
 ^^^^^^^^^^^^^^^^^^^^^^